c6o/docs/content/guides/firstapp.md

       type: inline
 ```

-The `metadata` section contains information such as the edition, display name and icon used in the c6o Marina.
+The `metadata` section contains information such as the Edition, Display Name and icon used in the CodeZero Marina.

-The `spec` section contains several subsections used by c6o:
+The `spec` section contains several subsections used by CodeZero:

-* `provisioner` - this section contains provisioner-specific configuration options such as storage size, specific features and configuration options.
-While there are some reserved fields such as `package` and `tag-prefix` (see Application Spec), most of the fields in this section are defined by the provisioner.
+* `provisioner` - contains provisioner-specific configuration options.
+There are some reserved fields, such as `package` and `tag-prefix` (see [Application Spec](/reference/appspec.md)), however, the rest of the fields in this section are defined and used by the Provisioner.
+For example, in this example, `storage` and `projects` are specific to the Node-RED Provisioner.
 * `marina` - tells the Marina desktop how to view (launch) the application in the browser.
 In this case, Node-RED can be viewed in an iFrame, and so is an inline type.
-* `routes` - this section tells the provisioner how to configure networking within the cluster to access the application.
-In this case, simple http routing is used to access the application service `node-red`
+* `routes` - defines how the network will be configured to access the application.
+In this case, `simple` http routing is used to access the application service `node-red`

-For more information on the application spec see the [reference](/reference/appspec.md).
+For more information on the Application Manifest see the [reference](/reference/appspec.md).

 ### The Provisioner

+A Provisioner is an npm module consisting of three primary components:
+1. Kubernetes resource templates
-A provisioner is an npm module consisting of Kubernetes resource templates, and implementations of methods of the base `Provisioner` object to support provisioning *actions* that occur in different stages.
+1. Implementations of the base `Provisioner` object that support provisioning *actions* that occur for different stages of the Applications life cycle.

-For example to install an application from the CLI the provisioner would implement the following *create* action methods:

-* `createInquire` - ask the CLI user for configuration options in the provisioner section that are not specified in the application spec.
-* `createValidate` - ensure all needed application options are valid, and/or fill in any default options.
-* `createApply` - use the kubeclient module to install Kubernetes resources configured using the application spec.

-### Kubernetes Resources

-First create and test the needed Kubernetes resources that will be installed and managed by your Provisioner.
-For a simple application like Node-RED we'll need a *deployment* to specify the docker image, replicas and volumes used, a *persistent volume claim* to store data, and a *service* that exposes the application to the cluster and the outside world.
+1. UI web components needed to support web-based provisioning flow.

-#### Deployment
+#### Provisioner File Structure

+We'll focus on implementing the create action for Node-RED to install Node-RED with the CLI using the Node-RED provisioner module as a reference.

-The deployment template we'll use is as follows:
+The Node-RED provisioner module directory layout is as follows:

+* `/node-red`
+  * `/k8s` - Kubernetes templates
+  * `/src` - Typescript source code
+    * `/mixins` - Provisioner method implementations
+    * `/ui` - Provisioner UI web components
+    * `index.ts` - Provisioner entry point
+  * `package.json`
+  * `README.md`
+  * `tsconfig.json`

+#### Kubernetes Resource Templates

+First, we want to focus on the Kubernetes Resource Templates.
+These templates define the native Kubernetes resource definitions that you are likely already be familiar with.
+However, the templates use [Handlebars](https://handlebarsjs.com/) as a templating language, which are consumed by the Provisioner Implementations to manage and apply changes to the Application within the user's Cluster.

+For a relatively simple application like Node-RED, our Provisioner will need to setup and manage three underlying Kubernetes resources:
+1. *Deployment* - that specifies the docker image, replicas, and volumes used.
+1. *Persistent Volume Claim* - to store persistent data.
+1. *Service* - that exposes the Application to the cluster and outside world.

+##### Deployment Template

+The Deployment template for Node-RED looks like the following:

 ```yaml
 apiVersion: apps/v1